-Originally proposed as an alternative to stimulus-response learning, Tolman (1948) found that rats could rapidly adapt to new situations (e.g., choosing the second shortest path in a maze when the shortest path is blocked) and to new goals (e.g., efficiently navigating to food rewards placed in novel locations of a familiar maze).
-These results suggested the rats had generalized their experiences based on establishing a "field map of the environment" (Tolman 1948, p.
-2), Today, this notion of a cognitive map is grounded in neural evidence (in humans and other animals) relating the activity of specialized cells in the hippocampal-entorhinal system to computations facilitating navigation and self-location,
+Originally proposing this framework as an alternative to stimulus-response learning, Tolman (1948) found that rats could rapidly adapt to new situations (e.g., choosing the second shortest path in a maze when the shortest path was blocked) and to new goals (e.g., efficiently navigating to food rewards placed in novel locations of a familiar maze).
+These results suggested the rats had generalized their experiences based on establishing a "field map of the environment" (Tolman 1948).
+Today, this notion of a cognitive map is grounded in neural evidence (in humans and other animals) relating the activity of specialized cells in the hippocampal-entorhinal system to computations facilitating navigation and self-location, such as the encoding of spatial orientations, boundaries, and distance to objects (for reviews, see Moser et al. 2014, Epstein et al. 2017, Peer et al. 2021).
+As Tolman originally speculated, cognitive maps are not restricted to representing spatial structure.
+Rather, the same neural machinery used for spatial navigation also encodes

-Cognitive Map: A mental representation of the structure of the environment, used for navigation, learning, and generalization.
+Cognitive map: a mental representation of the structure of the environment used for navigation, learning, and generalization